- Study mode

 - You'll also need to pass the professional skills tests in numeracy and literacy before you begin your teacher training.
 Some training providers may require you to complete them before your interview, or ask you to complete them by a certain date as a condition of your offer.
 Find out more in our professional skills tests blog.

 Some training providers may also have specific entry criteria.
-Click the name of the training programme in the UCAS Teacher Training search tool to establish if it matches your qualifications and experience.
+Check the details of the training programme when searching for courses, to establish if it matches your qualifications and experience.
 As teaching involves working with children on a daily basis, there are also some non-academic requirements you'll need to meet.

 Fees and funding

 With School Direct (salaried) programmes you won’t need to pay any tuition fees.
 You’ll be employed by a school directly as an unqualified teacher.
 The amount you’ll earn will be dependent on the school you train in, and the subject you’re teaching.

 UCAS Teacher Training is the scheme you need to use to search and apply for School Direct (salaried) programmes in England.

 - Search for training programmes with the Department for Education’s ‘Find postgraduate teacher training’ service.
 You can search by location, training provider, and subject to find the programme that's right for you.

 - You’ll then need to register with UCAS Teacher Training to submit, and track the progress of, your application.
 We've got lots of information and advice to help you complete your teacher training application, including writing your personal statement, and getting references.

 You can apply to up to three training programmes on your UCAS Teacher Training application.
 It’s worth considering a combination of different routes when you apply (university, school direct, and SCITT).
 Last year, candidates who were more flexible about their choice of route were more likely to secure a place.
 Find out more about university and school-led postgraduate initial teacher training programmes in England.